William J. Qualter:

-He remembered being taken by truck to the south of England and that they had no difficulty landing in France.
-There were still gliders in the trees and balloons in the air.
-If you’re not familiar with these things, I can tell you that the Horsa gliders were used to quietly land troops in hostile areas and the barrage balloons were intended to stop low flying aircraft from shooting at the men or at least make it more difficult.
-He had been trained as a radio operator but ended up promoted to Sergeant in the supply section of the unit.
+Bill remembered being taken by truck to the south of England and that they had no difficulty landing in France on July 25th.
+There were still gliders in the trees and barrage balloons in the air.
+The gliders were used to quietly land troops in hostile areas and the barrage balloons were intended to stop low flying aircraft from shooting at ground target, specifically the allied troops that were landing.
+Bill had been trained as a radio operator but ended up promoted to Sergeant in the supply section of the unit.

 A portion of the 6thTD Group operated a Rest Center in the Heerlen area of Holland.
-The soldiers met many of the people in the area and it was then that Bill had met Celine, Jos’ mother as a twelve year old girl.
-Bill had written a short note in her diary and included his address in Chicago.
-Jos gave me the Bill’s name and the city in which he lived, Chicago.
-I’d say that within 15 minutes, I had Bill Qualter on the phone.
-I couldn’t believe my ears, I was actually speaking with someone from the 6th who may have known my father.
+The soldiers met many of the people in the area and it was then that Bill had met Celine, Jos’ mother as a twelve year old girl at the time and Bill had written a short note in her diary, which included his address in Chicago.
+Jos gave me Bill’s name and the city in which he lived, Chicago.
+Within about 15 minutes, I had Bill on the phone and I couldn’t believe my ears, I was actually speaking with someone from my father’s unit who may have known my father.
 It was too good to be true.
 We did speak for a few minutes at that time and he told me that he did know my father and that he was the go-to guy within the unit.
 When something needed to be done, he was the one who did it.
 I guess being dependable in time of war has an even greater value than in peace time.
-I must admit that at first I was skeptical of his memory and the personnel and general recollections of the time.
+I must admit that at first I was skeptical of his memory of the personnel and general recollections of the time.

 I made arrangements with him to send him some of the photos dad had brought home.
 He agreed to look them over and that I would later call him to discuss them.
 I sent them right off and numbered them with a duplicate copy for myself to go over them with him.
 I probably waited a week or more to make sure they had arrived and then I called him.
 If I remember correctly, he wasn’t feeling the best so I ended up calling him back a few days later.
 We went over the photos, one by one, and he did his best to remember the men.
 Unfortunately he admitted that he did not recall many of them.
 He did recognize my father and surprisingly he recognized a photo of himself, standing next to Leo Levengood, who we had identified previously.
 Those two things in themselves made me feel good about his accuracy.
 I found out later that it was actually his oldest son that had recognized him in the photo.